Pagani Zonda S 7.3

 Pagani has the Zonda, but the Huayra has been engineered to meet U.S. safety and emissions standards and should be available in the United States to the few extremely wealthy individuals that can afford $1.4 million.

-Top speed of 230 mph, under 3,000 pounds and a carbon-titanium monocoque chassis cradling a mid-mounted engine that gives you 700 horsepower from a V-12 6.0-liter twin-turbocharged engine designed for Pagani by AMG, the performance arm of Mercedes-Benz.
+Top speed of 230 mph, under 3,000 pounds, and a carbon-titanium monocoque chassis cradling a mid-mounted engine that gives you 700 horsepower from a V-12 6.0-liter twin-turbocharged engine designed for Pagani by AMG, the performance arm of Mercedes-Benz.

 From the Pagani website:

-After seven years of hard work I am now able to tell you a little brief history and the path that led to the birth of the Huayra, project name C9.
+After seven years of hard work, I am now able to tell you a little brief history and the path that led to the birth of the Huayra, project name C9.

 The concept was born in 2003, the year of the introduction of the Zonda S Roadster.
 As you may recall the early 2000s were prosperous for the world of supercars.
-The commitment of big car manufacturers have contributed to the rise of extraordinary cars like the Bugatti Veyron, Porsche Carrera GT, Ferrari Enzo, Mercedes McLaren SLR.
+The commitment of big car manufacturers has contributed to the rise of extraordinary cars like the Bugatti Veyron, Porsche Carrera GT, Ferrari Enzo, Mercedes McLaren SLR.

 This context led us to make several observations concerning the future of the Zonda and what could be a new Pagani.
-Since the original design of the Zonda was done in the early 90s the first thought was that it was now an obsolete project and we decided to imagine the car totally different in form, dimension, dynamics and technology, all this without losing the essence of our approach, to follow a concept born in the Renaissance where Leonardo da Vinci told us that art and science are disciplines that need to walk alongside.
+Since the original design of the Zonda was done in the early 90s the first thought was that it was now an obsolete project and we decided to imagine the car totally different in form, dimension, dynamics, and technology, all this without losing the essence of our approach, to follow a concept born in the Renaissance where Leonardo da Vinci told us that art and science are disciplines that need to walk alongside.

 The Huayra is made of more than 4000 components (engine and gearbox not included).
-To create them and put them together requires creativity, patience and passion that I shared with a fantastic young team and with the most competent partner in all sectors.
+To create them and put them together requires creativity, patience, and passion that I shared with a fantastic young team and with the most competent partner in all sectors.

-In defining the size, I immediately thought of a car that would be longer than the Zonda, a track increased by 70 mm, a cabin position shifted 40 mm to the back and even more spacious.
-The silhouette should be soft, easy to read and form it’self from lean and sleek lines that have a clear beginning and an end.
+In defining the size, I immediately thought of a car that would be longer than the Zonda, a track increased by 70 mm, a cabin position shifted 40 mm to the back, and even more spacious.
+The silhouette should be soft, easy to read and form itself from lean and sleek lines that have a clear beginning and an end.

-As the style is concerned during these five years we have tried to find the best compromise working on 8 scale models and 2 full scale models, as well as hundreds of drawings without never leaving the original idea and taking meticulous care of the details.
+As the style is concerned during these five years we have tried to find the best compromise working on 8 scale models and 2 full-scale models, as well as hundreds of drawings without never leaving the original idea and taking meticulous care of the details.

 The ideas were of including elliptical shapes reminding of our brand in the front and at the back, keeping the central exhaust as the completion of the line of the canopy, the line starting at the headlight area that continues and ends into the air intake.
 We also thought from the beginning of active aerodynamics.
 Flaps that are activated according to the study of results gathered through calculations and aerodynamic testing.
-The whole car is shaped as a wing so it was necessary to create a high front to reduce the length of the upper part of this wing to counteract lift.
-The active suspension in the front and the 4 flaps allow to optimally balance the drag coefficient and downforce.
+The whole car is shaped like a wing so it was necessary to create a high front to reduce the length of the upper part of this wing to counteract lift.
+The active suspension in the front and the 4 flaps allow us to optimally balance the drag coefficient and downforce.

-Mercedes-AMG has created a truly unique and lightweight engine, a twin turbo with over 700 HP and 1100 Nm of torque that perfectly complements the car giving a feeling that has motivated our research: that of the brute force of an airplane taking off.
+Mercedes-AMG has created a truly unique and lightweight engine, a twin-turbo with over 700 HP and 1100 Nm of torque that perfectly complements the car giving a feeling that has motivated our research: that of the brute force of an airplane taking off.

-The main focus was in a power delivery that was linear and not with lag, because that could potentially create safety problems or a continuous operation of electronic driving aids.
+The main focus was in a power delivery that was linear and not with a lag because that could potentially create safety problems or a continuous operation of electronic driving aids.
 Mercedes-AMG already 5 years ago thought about the coming environmental restrictions by creating a 12-cylinder engine that is at the peak of efficiency in terms of CO2 and consumption.

-While developing the C9 we witnessed the evolution of the different models of the Zonda and it showed us that the Zonda wasnt obsolete as I had originally feared.
+While developing the C9 we witnessed the evolution of the different models of the Zonda and it showed us that the Zonda wasn’t obsolete as I had originally feared.
 The Zonda R has been a key laboratory for the Huayra.
-The team was able to work on many projects at the same time driving on different tracks that occasionally came to meet by sharing engineering concepts, materials, safety and scientific or design studies.
+The team was able to work on many projects at the same time driving on different tracks that occasionally came to meet by sharing engineering concepts, materials, safety, and scientific or design studies.